massimocaprinali/cloud-foundry-public/custom_domains.md

 ```
 {: pre}

-In that example, `MY_DOMAIN` is the name of your domain, and `MY_HOSTNAME` is the host name of the route for your application.
+In that example, `MY_DOMAIN` is the name of your domain, and `MY_HOSTNAME` is the host name of the route for your app.
 For more information about the `ibmcloud app route-delete` command, enter the command `ibmcloud app route-delete -h`.